Reconstruction – bone regenerationBone reconstruction and regeneration

-- How often is it necessary to rebuild bones? – statistically, with 40% of implantological procedures, controlled bone regeneration is necessary.
+- How often is bone reconstruction necessary? – statistically, in 40% of implant procedures, guided bone regeneration is necessary.
 Its absence, despite indications, can cause deterioration of the implant's maintenance in the bone and reduce the contact surface of the implant – bone.

-- Is the treatment painful? – the procedure is carried out in anesthesia and is completely painless – just like the procedure of implant implantation during which it is most often performed.
+- Is the procedure painful? – the procedure is carried out under anesthesia and is completely painless – just like the implantation procedure during which it is most often performed.
 After the procedure, laser biostimulation is performed to accelerate healing and reduce pain.

-- Is it possible to rebuild the bone in any case? – unfortunately not in any case, bone regeneration can be used.
+- Is it possible to rebuild bone in every case? – Unfortunately, bone regeneration can not be used in every case.
 The dentist doctor analyzes many factors that influence the ultimate success before the procedure and determines the optimal type of treatment and use of bone reconstruction.

 Download the FM Dental information brochure